 The Trust's Annual Report 2011 may be viewed by clicking here.

 28 bursaries were awarded in 2014 and the list of winners can be accessed via the Bursaries Page or the following link: 2014 Bursary Winners.
 No applications were received from light aircraft, balloon, micro light and flight simulator pilots and from aero modelling enthusiasts.
 New bursaries available this year include the MacRobert Trust Bursaries.
 Well done to all successful applicants.

-Application forms and terms & conditions for 2015 bursaries will be available and accessed via the Bursaries Page or the Quick Link opposite in September.
+Application forms and terms & conditions for 2015 bursaries are now available and accessed via the Bursaries Page or the Quick Link opposite.